Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Engagement depth

-Typically ¾”–1″ into the floor receiver and the head receiver
+Typically ¾”–1″ into the floor receiver and head receiver

 Door thickness